-Lectures 4 Tutorial - 1 Practical 0 Credits 4 Continuous Internal Assessment : 50 Semester End Exa minatior (3 Hours) 50
+Lectures 4 Tutorial] 1 Practical 0 Credits 4 Continuous 1 Internal As sessment : 50 Semester End Exa mination (3 Hours) 50

 - 1. To study the basics of linear/angular measurement methods like chain surveying, compass surveying. - 2.
 To study the basics of leveling and theodolite survey in elevation and angular measurements. - 3.
 To determine the relative positions of the existing features on the ground. - 4.
 To deal with various methods employed for the measurement of areas and volumes. - 5.
 To study different methods of setting & design of simple circular curves. - 6.
 To introduce about EDM, Digital theodolite and total station.